Why You Must Be on Social Media

 - Enhance awareness.
 The sheer number of people on social media allows you to get more exposure and spread awareness of your products and services to a larger audience.

 - Generate leads and sales.
 When your social media marketing messages are shared, that free word-of-mouth advertising grows exponentially across multiple networks.
 This allows you to rapidly reach thousands of customers.
 It’s real person testimonials on steroids.

 - Personalize and build brands.
 Social media is, by definition, social and interactive.
 It’s a conversation.
 It gives you an opportunity to connect with your customers and sell in a friendly, personal manner.

 - Nurture customer loyalty.
 When you interact with and listen to your customers, the feedback can help you improve your business and cement long-term loyalties.

 - Improve search rankings.
-Using several social media platforms spreads your brand messaging across many channels and the multiple, cross-connected links that are created help to boost search engine results, particularly on Google.
+Using several social media platforms spreads your brand messaging across many channels forming multiple, cross-connected links.
+These links help boost search engine results, particularly on Google.